-We usually start with an introductory chat where we can chat about what you would like to change and I can explain how we could best approach that.
+We usually start with an introductory chat where we can talk about what you would like to change and I can explain how we could best approach that.
 There is no one size fits all.
 I totally get how hard it is to reach out for the first time so please also feel free to email me.

-I am an established and unique therapist in as much as I offer both conventional Counselling as well as other therapies.
+I am an established and unique therapist in as much as I offer both conventional Counselling as well as other trauma therapies.
 Please browse around.
 It is paramount that you wholeheartedly trust me to ensure you fully harness our time together.

 This is a very important question, after all, you certainly "want the right man for the job".
 This is so important for you so please do lots of background research on your therapist.
 Unless you trust them, it simply will not work as well as it could.